-With seven faculty and approximately 100 students, the Biology, Chemistry and Environmental department at Northern New Mexico College is actively training undergraduates in scientific research and offering professional opportunities, such as attending national conferences, scientific seminars, and paid summer internships.
+The Biology, Chemistry and Environmental department at Northern New Mexico College is actively training undergraduates in scientific research and offering professional opportunities, such as attending national conferences, scientific seminars, and paid summer internships.

 Through lecture and laboratory courses, BCES integrates critical thinking, quantitative problem-solving, leadership, team-building, and scientific research to provide a strong skill-set for successful post-baccalaureate and scientific careers.
 Learn more about our mission and goals here.

 Our two bachelor’s programs, Bachelor’s of Science in Biology and Bachelor’s of Science in Environmental Science, prepare students for graduate school and employment in a variety of health and science related careers, including teaching in secondary schools.